austinerb/snake-game/README.md

 Classic Snake game.

-Using Classes to represent the objects in my game was a bit of an afterthought, leaving my code to be quite poorly structured after the refactoring.
+Using classes to represent the objects in my game was a bit of an afterthought, leaving my code to be quite poorly structured after refactoring.